Frequently Asked Questions About the GRE® revised General Test

 - An in-depth look at each test section, plus test-taking strategies and tips.

 - Practice Book for the Paper-based GRE® revised General Test, Second Edition.
-This is a simulated test-taking experience of the paper-based GRE revised General Test.
-You'll get the following: one full-length paper-based test, test-taking strategies, sample Verbal and Quantitative questions with explanations, sample Analytical Writing topics, scored Analytical Writing responses and reader commentary, and information on how the test is scored.
+This is a simulated test-taking experience of the paper-delivered GRE revised General Test.
+You'll get the following: one full-length paper-delivered test, test-taking strategies, sample Verbal and Quantitative questions with explanations, sample Analytical Writing topics, scored Analytical Writing responses and reader commentary, and information on how the test is scored.

 For even more practice, you can purchase these official test preparation materials from ETS:

-- NEW!
-GRE® Success Starter Video Series.
-Doing your best on the GRE revised General Test just got easier with this expert overview to jumpstart your test prep.
+- GRE® Success Starter Video Series.
+Doing your best on the GRE revised General Test is easier with this expert overview to jumpstart your test prep.
 These short videos give you a solid review of the three test measures, a helpful tour of the test-taker friendly design features, valuable test-taking tips and strategies, and so much more.

-- NEW Mobile App!
+- Mobile App!
 Official GRE® Guide.
-The Official GRE Guide app is here and it’s the only GRE app direct from the test maker.
+The Official GRE Guide app is the only GRE app direct from the test maker.
 Featuring the authentic test questions with answers and explanations plus more from The Official Guide to the GRE revised General Test, Second Edition, this app lets you bring the test experts with you wherever you go!

 - ScoreItNow!™ Online Writing Practice.
 This service lets you sharpen your writing skills as you prepare for the Analytical Writing measure of the GRE revised General Test.
 Even better, receive an immediate, confidential score to see how well you performed.

-- Can I use older test preparation materials to prepare for the GRE revised General Test?
+- Can I use older test preparation materials to prepare for the test?

 - The GRE revised General Test, introduced in August 2011, features a new test-taker friendly design and new question types, so using test prep for the prior version of the test is not recommended.
 The good news is FREE official test prep materials are available.
 See Prepare for the GRE revised General Test.

-- What word processing software is used for the Analytical Writing section of the computer-based test?
+- What word processing software is used for the Analytical Writing section of the computer-delivered test?
 What tools does it have?

 The GRE Program uses an elementary word processor developed by ETS so that individuals familiar or unfamiliar with specific commercial word processing software do not have an advantage or disadvantage.
 The ETS software contains the following functions: